nmsteve/Assist-token/readme.md

 ### Assist Contract
 You have to pass 5 parameters as seen in  2_deploy_Assist.js deployments scripts.
 The first two parameters the  *_routerAddress* and *_busd* points to other contracts that have been deployed in the network in these addresses: <br>
-There other three parameters can work with address generated with the deployer mnemonic.

 #### Cronos <br>
 UniswapV2Router02 cronos  address = `0xE765240958a91DF0cF878b8a4ED23D5FF8effFFe` <br>